AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 * The add command **must** have a name, and one of the following fields: phone number, email, address. i.e. `add n/Johnny Appleseed` does not work because there is no phone number, email or address.
 * A person can have any number of tags (including 0).
+* If a contact is added with the following values, they will not be displayed in the contact list, as they are used as internal placeholders:
+    - Phone: `000`
+    - Email: `unknown@example.com`
+    - Address: `Unknown address`
+      This ensures that every contact has a placeholder value for these fields if left empty.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`